 As they are strong in bitter almond and pretty sweet, they are best eaten sparingly as a garnish for cocktails.

-To preserve cherries, I love to roast them - it's the quickest and easiest way at home.
+To preserve cherries, roasting them is the quickest and easiest way at home.

 Simply spread out washed cherries in an ovenproof dish or roasting tin, sprinkle over a little sugar, a splash of Kirsch liqueur and roast in the oven at 200°C/180°C fan/400°F/Gas 6 for about 15 minutes.
 Leave to cool then decant into jars and store in the fridge for up to 5 days or freeze.